juandll/CTFs/PlanetMercury.md

 | 4  | mercuryisthesizeof0.056Earths | webmaster |
 +----+-------------------------------+-----------+
 ````
-With this information I got access throught the webmaster username via SSH.
-Inside is the userflag.
+Besides the users we also know that there is an ssh service open.
+I tried the users and passwords for ssh connection and I got into the machine with webmaster username.

 From here I check the linux kernel version and vulnerabilities that might be vulnerable to; This with the help of LinPEAS: